 That’s him holding the bottle on the back of a bicycle.
-Note on the back of the photo reads: “My last drink.”
+The note on the back of the photo reads: “My last drink.”
 I don’t know what that’s in reference to, as he was a perfectly capable drinker as long as I knew him and well before.
-Taught the wife and me the joys of a nice, tall bourbon and ginger ale (I’d recommend Trader Joe’s or other spicy, but not too sweet ginger beer).
+He taught the wife and me the joys of a nice, tall bourbon and ginger ale (I’d recommend Trader Joe’s or other spicy, but not too sweet ginger beer).

-In fact, he opened up a restaurant in the late 70’s in Westchester, NY and had one of the most extensive menus of imported — from every part of the globe — beers anywhere in the state or possibly country at that time.
+In fact, he opened up a restaurant in the late 70’s in Westchester, New York and had one of the most extensive menus of imported — from every part of the globe — beers anywhere in the state, possibly the country at that time.
 Plus quite the burger list, and “The Best Bloody Mary in Westchester County” according to multiple newspaper polls.

 Not to mention what appeared to be some good Halloween parties and regional dart tournaments.

-After the war he found himself in White Sands, NM doing “missile stuff.”
+After the war he found himself in White Sands, New Mexico doing “missile stuff.”

 In the 90’s he joined a program where he served in the IDF during Gulf One and then again a few years later.